wurstscript/WurstScript/manual.md

 Inlining is not an easy task, but brings great performance boosts to systems with much overhead/1-line functions.

 There may be forced inlining one day.

+## Garbage Removal

+The optimizer tries to get rid of every unused function and variable to lower the mapscript's filesize.

 ## Removing GUI Elements